 Inclusive

-Paganism is open to all races, genders, and sexual orientations.
-And yes, we do acknowledge that there are challenges and ways we can be more open.
+Paganism is open to all races, genders, disabilities, and sexual orientations.
+And yes, we do acknowledge that there are challenges and ways we can be more open minded.

 Inclusiveness gets back to the idea of sin and personal responsibility.
 For example, the Abrahamic religions have rules and opinions about homosexuality which they condemn as being a sin.